belieflab/prl/README.md

 ### Sabotage scenario (slight variation)

+## Types of uncertainty
+### Expected uncertainty
+Expected uncertainty arises from known variability within the task.
+Participants are informed that each deck or avatar has different reward payoffs or reliabiliy, meaning they expect some level of variability in outcomes.
+This knowledge allows them to aniticipate changes in reward probabiilities to some extent.

+### Unexpected uncertainty
+Unexpected uncertainty refers to changes in the task that participants are not forewarned about.
+This includes *shifts* and *reversals* in reward probabilities that occur without prior notice.

+* Shifts: A complete change in the set of reward probabilities, occuring mid-way through the experiment.
+For example, changing from a 10%, 50%, 90% configuration to 20%, 40%, 80%, representing increased difficulty in identifying the higher rewarding deck since the probabilities are more closer.
+* Reversals: Changes within the current set of probabilities
+* - Performance-independent reversals: Fixed changes after a set number of trials (e.g., after every 40 trials), altering the reward structure regardless of participant performance.
+* - Performance-dependent reversals: Variable changes, triggered by consecutively selecting the highest rewarding option (e.g.,nine out of ten consecutive times)

+NOTE: Additionally, the task incorporates control units to manage the occurrence of reversals.

+* Streaks: Counters that track how many consecutive times a participant selects the best deck.
+This mechanism is crucial for triggering performance-dependent reversals.
+* Strikes: Counters that allow participants a certain number of selections of non-highest rewarding options before the streak counter resets to zero.

 ## Configuration
 The task is configurable for different experimental setttings, including difficulty levels and reward structures.
 The configuration file (`conf.js`) includes settings such as: